 A. It is the School District’s policy to provide equal educational opportunity for all students.
-The School District does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, sex, marital status, parental status, status with regard to public assistance, disability, gender identity/expression, sexual orientation or age.
+The School District does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, immigration or citizenship status, sex, marital status, parental status, status with regard to public assistance, neurodivergent status, disability, gender identity/expression, sexual orientation or age.
 The School District also makes reasonable accommodations for disabled students.

 B. The School District prohibits the harassment of any individual for any of the categories listed above.
 For information about the types of conduct that constitute violation of the School District’s policy on harassment and violence and the School District’s procedures for addressing such complaints, refer to the School District’s policy on harassment and violence.